-The total capital expenditure (excluding deposit paid for potential acquisition of Xizang Changdu amounted to RMB30.0 million) of the Group decreased from approximately RMB76.0 million for the year ended 31 December 2014 to approximately RMB45.3 million for the year ended 31 December 2015, representing a decrease of approximately 40.4%.
-The capital expenditure in 2015 was primarily incurred from the purchase of mining equipment and construction of mining structures at the Xinzhuang Mine.
+The total capital expenditure of the Group increased from approximately RMB75.3 million for the year ended 31 December 2015 to approximately RMB95.7 million for the year ended 31 December 2016, representing a increase of approximately 27.1%.
+The capital expenditure in 2016 was primarily incurred from the purchase of mining equipment, construction of mining structures at the Xinzhuang Mine and deposit paid for acquisition of a subsidiary.